videolan/x265/doc/reST/cli.rst

 	Encoder outputs analysis information of each frame.
 Analysis data from save mode is written to the file specified.
 Requires cutree, pmode to be off.
 Default disabled.

+	The amount of analysis data stored is determined by :option:`--analysis-save-reuse-level`.

 .. option:: --analysis-load <filename>

 	Encoder reuses analysis information from the file specified.
 By reading the analysis data writen by an earlier encode of the same sequence, substantial redundant work may be avoided.
 Requires cutree, pmode to be off.
 Default disabled.

-	The amount of analysis data stored/reused is determined by :option:`--analysis-reuse-level`.
+	The amount of analysis data reused is determined by :option:`--analysis-load-reuse-level`.

 .. option:: --analysis-reuse-file <filename>

-	Specify a filename for `multi-pass-opt-analysis` and `multi-pass-opt-distortion`.
+	Specify a filename for :option:`--multi-pass-opt-analysis` and option:`--multi-pass-opt-distortion`.
 	If no filename is specified, x265_analysis.dat is used.

 .. option:: --analysis-save-reuse-level <1..10>, --analysis-load-reuse-level <1..10>

-	:option:`--analysis-save-reuse-level` denotes the amount of information stored during :option:`--analysis-save` and :option:`--analysis-load-reuse-level` denotes the amount of information reused during :option:`--analysis-load`.
+	'analysis-save-reuse-level' denotes the amount of information stored during :option:`--analysis-save` and 'analysis-load-reuse-level' denotes the amount of information reused during :option:`--analysis-load`.
 	Higher the value, higher the information stored/reused, faster the encode.
 Default 0.
-If not set, the encoder will internally configure :option:`--analysis-save-reuse-level` and :option:`--analysis-load-reuse-level` to 5.
+If not set during analysis-save/load, the encoder will internally configure them to 5.

 	Note that :option:`--analysis-save-reuse-level` and :option:`--analysis-load-reuse-level` must be paired with :option:`--analysis-save` and :option:`--analysis-load` respectively.